hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Not knowing of this act, they only try
 >
-> To avoid what is term'd disorderly;
+> To avoid what is termed disorderly;
 >
 > To avert the danger, should it e'er accrue,
 >